biona001/GhostKnockoffGWAS/docs/src/man/FAQ.md

 ## Is the result is trustworthy?

-Knockoff's FDR control requires that the correlation matrices used in the analysis approximates the LD structure for the original GWAS study.
+Knockoff's FDR guarantees requires that the correlation matrices used in the analysis approximates the LD structure for the original GWAS study.
 Their consistency is measured by the `mean_LD_shrinkage` parameter in the summary output.
 This value lies between 0 and 1.
 Values close to 0 indicates good performance.
 Larger values (e.g. >0.1) indicates deviation.
 Very larger values (e.g. >0.25) will cause the program to hault and users should download a different set of precomputed knockoff data instead.
 See equation 24 of [the SuSiE paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1010299) for details.

 ## Expected run time?